CloaksPlus/WindowsInstaller/README.md

 ## 📃 Changelog

-The Cloaks+ Installer's last update has been released on *1/30/2022*
+The Cloaks+ Installer's last update has been released on *7/27/2022*

+### Version 1.5.1
+- Fix client compatibility
+- Swallow exception if can't overwrite options

 ### Version 1.4.6
 - Update EULA to TOU